liddiard/skry/README.md

 Skry has full-featured model revision history thanks to [django-reversion](https://github.com/etianen/django-reversion).
 List, view, and restore previous versions all through the API.

+### Auto-generated API browser

+Skry uses [Django REST Swagger](http://www.django-rest-framework.org/topics/documenting-your-api/#django-rest-swagger) to provide interactive API documentation in your browser.
+See how to format requests, execute them, and examine the results right from the generated API docs.

 ### Extendability

 Skry's component-based application architecture makes it easy to add your own applications, mixing and matching with what Skry provides currently.